 As with most things in life, when building a writing portfolio you should value quality over quantity.
 One or two thought-provoking essays are going to make much more of an impact on prospective employers than 30 articles filled with grammatical errors and spelling mistakes.

 When curating your writing samples, trust your judgement.
 Only compare yourself against your best work.
 Don't hold your pieces up against each other, not every piece of writing ever published.
-Remember, your portfolio is a reflection of your abilities right now—you can always add piece as you develop.
+Remember, your portfolio is a reflection of your abilities right now—you can always add pieces as you develop.

 If you're just starting your writing career you might be wondering how you can build a portfolio without any published work?
 Show initiative by starting a blog, and reach out to companies with an offer to write free guest posts in return for a byline.